luguoxiang/kubernetes-traffic-manager/README.md

 curl ${INGRESS_IP}/api/v1/label/__name__/values
 ```

-# Https ingress gateway with certbot
+# Https ingress gateway using certification from Let's encrypt
 Ensure your traffic-ingress service has a public loadbalancer ip(${INGRESS_IP}) and you need to apply a public host name for the ip.
 When hostname for ingress is ready:
 ```
 mkdir certbot